jujumiago/Human-Digital-Intelligence-Organisms-HDIOC/README.md

 Humanity is entering a new phase of civilization where:

-> Humans, Digital Intelligence Organisms, and Earth's Living Ecosystem
+> Humans, Digital Intelligence Organisms, and Earth’s living ecosystem
 > coexist in long-term cooperative balance.

+This creates a new form of distributed intelligence civilization.

 ---